ma-sharifi/last-value-price-service/README.md

 ## Conclusion
-1- If we have less item per chunk we will have a little bit better throughput.
+* If we have more item per chunk we will have a little bit better throughput.
-2- When I increased the database updater worker thread to 5, the performance increased.
-If you have more write you should increase this number of this worker thread.
+* When the database updater worker thread increased to 5, the performance increased.
+If you have more write, you should increase the number of this worker thread.
-3- When I increased the number of concurrent producer to 100, the performance increased 60% rather than when I use half of this consumer with the fix request.
+* When the number of concurrent producers increased to 100, the performance increased by 60%, in the same condition.